 Via e-mail we will discuss location selection, wardrobe selection, and answer any questions you have.
 I will also email you on Monday before your session with a remainder.

 Location: Together, we will decide on the best location for your photos.
-We can shoot in your home as long as your home has adequate natural light.
-Many clients prefer their home because of the intimate and personal feel it provides.
+We can shoot in your hotel, as long as your accommodation has adequate natural light.
 I have many locations that I love to shoot at regularly but I am always open to new locations as well.
 You should choose a location that fits your style and personality.
 I can help you along with this decision.

-What To Wear: Wardrobe should be comfortable and reflect who you are.
+What To Wear: The wardrobe should be comfortable and reflect who you are.
 I do not recommend matching but rather coordinating.
 Make sure you wear enough layers of clothes including hats and scarves to make you feel warm and comfortable.
 As you probably know I like to have fun when I work and take some energetic shots so be ready to take your jackets off in the cold for a few minutes at a time.
 A nice cup of hot tea after the shoot is highly recommended!
-See my PINTEREST board for some what to wear guides that can give you an idea of what I am talking about.
+See my PINTEREST board for some what-to-wear guides that can give you an idea of what I am talking about.

 Please arrive on time or be ready to start on time Remember, your session is scheduled according to light.
 It is important that we start on time.
 Please plan for traffic or parking constraints.
 It's best to arrive early.